Topzle Topzle

 Corrosion is a natural process that converts a refined metal into a more chemically stable oxide.
 It is the gradual deterioration of materials (usually a metal) by chemical or electrochemical reaction with their environment.
 Corrosion engineering is the field dedicated to controlling and preventing corrosion.

 In the most common use of the word, this means electrochemical oxidation of a metal reacting with an oxidant such as oxygen (O2, gaseous or dissolved), or H3O+ ions ( H+, hydrated protons) present in aqueous solution.
 Rusting, the formation of red-orange iron oxides, is perhaps the most familiar example of electrochemical corrosion.
 This type of corrosion typically produces oxides or salts of the original metal and results in a distinctive coloration.
 Corrosion can also occur in materials other than metals, such as ceramics or polymers, although, in this context, the term degradation is more common.
 Corrosion degrades the useful properties of materials and structures including mechanical strength, appearance, and permeability to liquids and gases.
-Corrosive is distinguished from caustic: the former implies mechanical degradation, the latter chemical.
 Many structural alloys corrode merely from exposure to moisture in air, but the process can be strongly affected by exposure to certain substances.
 Corrosion can be concentrated locally to form a pit or crack, or it can extend across a wide area, more or less uniformly corroding the surface.
 Because corrosion is a diffusion-controlled process, it occurs on exposed surfaces.
 As a result, methods to reduce the activity of the exposed surface, such as passivation and chromate conversion, can increase a material's corrosion resistance.
 However, some corrosion mechanisms are less visible and less predictable.
 The chemistry of corrosion is complex; it can be considered an electrochemical phenomenon.
 During corrosion at a particular spot on the surface of an object made of iron, oxidation takes place and that spot behaves as an anode.
 The electrons released at this anodic spot move through the metal to another spot on the object and reduce oxygen at that spot in the presence of hydrogen ions (H+, which are believed to be available from carbonic acid (H2CO3) formed by dissolution of atmospheric carbon dioxide or other acidic oxides in the presence of water vapor.
 This spot then behaves as a cathode.

 Tables